denoming/denoming.github.io/_posts/2020-02-28-manage-systemd-services.md

 ...
 # @<value>: the absolute number of seconds since startup
 # +<value>: the amount of time it takes for the unit to start
+# or to analyze service critical chain
+$ systemd-analyze critical-chain some.service
 ```

 Displays the system state: